On the Weak and Strong Convergence of a Conceptual Algorithm for Solving Three Operator Monotone Inclusions

 \section{Abstract}

-In this paper, a conceptual algorithm modifying the forward-backward-half-forward (FBHF) splitting method for solving monotone inclusion problems is investigated.
-It is known that the FBHF splitting method adjusts Tseng's forward-backward-forward (FBF) splitting method by considering an additional third part cocoercive operator in the inclusion problem.
-The FBHF method also recovers the FBF iteration (when this aforementioned part is zero) and improves it by completely removing the widely used Lipschitz continuity assumption.
-The main difference between these iterations is given by the last forward step, i.e., FBHF does not evaluate the cocoercive operator.
-The conceptual algorithm proposed in this paper has also those advantages and it derives two variants (called Method 1 and Method 2) by choosing different projection (forward) steps.
-Both proposed methods also work efficiently without assuming the Lipschitz continuity and without using directly the cocoercive constant.
+In this paper, a conceptual algorithm modifying the forward-backward-half-forward (FBHF) splitting method for solving three operator monotone inclusion problems is investigated.
+The FBHF splitting method adjusts and improves Tseng's forward-backward-forward (FBF) splitting method when the inclusion problem has a third-part operator that is cocoercive.
+The FBHF method recovers the FBF iteration (when this aforementioned part is zero), and it also works without using the widely used Lipschitz continuity assumption.
+The conceptual algorithm proposed in this paper also has those advantages, and it derives two variants (called Method 1 and Method 2) by choosing different projection (forward) steps.
+Both proposed methods also work efficiently without assuming the Lipschitz continuity and without directly using the cocoercive constant.
 Moreover, they have the following desired features: (i) very general iterations are derived for both methods, recovering the FBF and the FBHF iterations and allowing possibly larger stepsizes if the projection steps are over-relaxing; and (ii) strong convergence to the best approximation solution of the problem is proved for Method 2.
-The conceptual algorithm contains two main phases: (I) in the spirit of the cutting plane method, a backtracking search is performed over the forward-backward step to construct a separating hyperplane; and (II) two special projection (forward) steps onto suitable halfspaces are considered.
+To the best of our knowledge, this is the first time that an FBF-type method converges strongly for finding the best approximation solution of the three operator monotone inclusion.

 { {\bfseries 2010 Mathematics Subject Classification:} {47H05, 47J22, 49J52, 65K15, 90C25 }}